mikgroup/sigpy/README.md

 Installation
 ------------
-The package is on PyPI, and can be installed via pip:
+The package can be installed via pip:

 	pip install sigpy

+Or conda:

+	conda install -c frankong sigpy

 To enable GPU support, the package requires CuPy.